waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Cuttable:** A tree that can be cut with HM Cut.
 Becomes `ground` after cutting.
 - **Steps:** Allows vertical movement between `ground` and `elevated_ground` tiles.
 - **Elevated Ground:** Walkable ground at a different elevation, accessible only via `steps`.
 - **Water Current:** A scripted event on some water tiles that forces movement in a specific direction, blocking passage.
+Confirmed on Seafoam Islands B4F at (21,17) and (22,17).

 ### B. Confirmed ROM Hack Changes
 #### B1.
 Type Matchups & Immunities